-- Identified and validated physical and transitional climate risks and opportunities over the short, medium, and long term. - Reviewed which business lines could be impacted by climate related risks and opportunities. - Conducted a scenario analysis assessment against three potential climate pathways. - Established an Energy and Emissions Reduction Roadmap. - Working towards addressing the financial impacts of climate related risks and opportunities.
+Identified and validated physical and transitional climate risks and opportunities over the short, medium, and long term.

-$RISK\ MANAGEMENT\ Disclose\ how\ the\ organisation\ identifies,\ assesses\ and\ manages\ climate-related\ risks.$
+- Reviewed which business lines could be impacted by climate related risks and opportunities. - Conducted a scenario analysis assessment against three potential climate pathways. - Established an Energy and Emissions Reduction Roadmap. - Working towards addressing the financial impacts of climate related risks and opportunities.

-Describe the organisation's processes for identifying and assessing climate-related risks
+RISK MANAGEMENT Disclose how the organisation identifies, assesses and manages climate-related risks.

-In FY21 a Sustainability Risk Register was established relating to many ESG aspects such as safety, environment, community, and compliance.
+Describe the organisation's processes for identifying and assessing climate-related risks In FY21 a Sustainability Risk Register was established relating to many ESG aspects such as safety, environment, community, and compliance.
 The register is subject to an annual risk and change review with ongoing monitoring of control activities.
 In FY22 a climate change risk review was conducted with the outcomes incorporated into the Sustainability Risk Register.
 Climate-related risks and opportunities are identified by the Risk and Sustainability Committee who then make recommendations to the Board for approval.
-Once the Board approves the climate risks as material, they are then placed into the Sustainability Risk Register which is an important component of the overall enterprise Risk Register.
+Once the Board approves the climate risks as material, they are then placed into the Sustainability Risk Register.
 The risks and opportunities with an 'extreme' or 'high' rating were approved by the Board in FY22.
 Currently, climate-related risks are addressed on a longer-term basis, while other sustainability risks are shorter to medium-term.
 A review of the identified risks and opportunities was conducted during FY23 as part of our scenario analysis assessment.
 No changes were made.